daattali/shinyjs/help.md

 # Getting help

-If you need help with shinyjs, I strongly suggest browsing the [shinyjs tag](http://stackoverflow.com/questions/tagged/shinyjs) on StackOverflow or asking your own question there.
+If you need help with shinyjs, you can try to get help from the community.
+I suggest browsing the [shinyjs tag](http://stackoverflow.com/questions/tagged/shinyjs) on StackOverflow or asking your own question there.
 You can also try getting help on the [Shiny Google Group](https://groups.google.com/forum/#!forum/shiny-discuss).

-If you still can't get an answer to your question, you can try [contacting me](http://deanattali.com/contact) (although because of the volume of support emails I get, I can't promise I'll be able to help).
-If you require advanced support, I'm also [available for consulting](http://deanattali.com/shiny/).
+If you still can't get an answer to your question, you can [contact me](http://deanattali.com/contact).
+However, because of the volume of support emails I receive, I can only provide support for a fee (as part of [my Shiny consulting](http://deanattali.com/shiny/)).

 To report a bug or suggest improvements, please [open an issue](https://github.com/daattali/shinyjs/issues) on GitHub.

-I'd like to give special thanks to the Shiny developers, especially Joe Cheng for always answering all my Shiny questions!
+I always strive to make shinyjs as useful and correct as possible!